pointfreeco/swift-snapshot-testing/README.md

 }
 ```

-The above will render to an image on disk.
-If it ever renders differently in the future, the test will fail and produce a diff for inspection.
+The above will write to an image on disk.
+If that image ever renders differently in the future, the assertion will fail and produce a diff for inspection.

 ![A screen shot failure.](.github/kaleidoscope-diff.png)